International project RAP

 Project

-RAP is the first complete inventory of writings dedicated to the relationship between Byzantine and Latin Christianity.
+RAP is the first comprehensive inventory of writings dedicated to the relationship between Byzantine and Latin Christianity.

-It includes every literary genre and every topic of discussion that is related to the evolution of the relationship between the western and eastern parts of the Church, today identified as Catholic Church and Orthodox Church.
-The languages of RAP are Greek, Latin and Old Slavonic.
+It encompasses all literary genres and topics related to the development of interactions between the western and eastern branches of the Church, now recognized as the Catholic and Orthodox Churches.
+The languages covered by RAP are Greek, Latin, and Old Slavonic.

 RAP

-RAP is an Italian-French project supported by the following institutions: Università Ca’ Foscari Venezia (Ca’ Foscari SPIN 2019 Measure 2, VeDPH - Venice Centre for Digital and Public Humanities), European Union – Next-GenerationEU - PNRR, Collège de France [FRA], Laboratoire Orient et Méditerranée (CNRS, UMR 8167) [FRA], Labex RESMED [FRA], UFI-Université franco-italienne [FRA], and EPHE Ecole Pratique des Hautes Etudes [FRA].
+RAP is an Italian-French project supported by the following institutions: Università Ca’ Foscari Venezia (Ca’ Foscari SPIN 2019 Measure 2, Venice Centre for Digital and Public Humanities (VeDPH), European Union - Next-GenerationEU - PNRR, Collège de France, Laboratoire Orient et Méditerranée (CNRS, UMR 8167), Labex RESMED, Université franco-italienne (UFI), and Ecole Pratique des Hautes Etudes (EPHE).

 The project is developed in close collaboration with the IRHT Section grecque, which manages and implements the Pinakes database.